Andrea-1704/Astar_NxNPuzzle/README.md

         return walking_distance
 ```

-The value provided for a given state was computed by considering a sum over all these metrics (included the Manhattan distance show previously).
+The value assigned to a given state was calculated by summing all of these metrics, including the Manhattan distance mentioned earlier.

-This solution worked increadibly well for problem instances till the 24 puzzle problem.
+This approach worked incredibly well for problem instances up to the 24-puzzle.

 ### Results second aproach